ASCODERUN/ASCODE/README.md

 ## Architecture

-SURECON AI follows a modular architecture to ensure scalability and maintainability:
+J1 Core follows a modular architecture to ensure scalability and maintainability:
 - **Frontend**: User interface for interacting with AI agents, marketplace, and governance (React.js).
 - **Backend**: API services for handling requests, data storage, and Solana blockchain interactions (Node.js/Express).
 - **AI Module**: Local deployment of AI models with training and evolution logic (Python/TensorFlow or PyTorch).